Mercerenies/a-turtles-troll/README.md

 * Breaking glass gives the victim seven years of the Unluck potion effect.
 * Tridents always explode on contact now
+* Dirt placed in the End turns into a Shulker now
 * Fixed an issue with passive mobs failing to convert to chickens in Minecraft 1.17.